At a glance:

 What is hybrid learning?

-Hybrid learning” refers to a situation in which students attend class in-person or virtually at the same time.
+Hybrid learning refers to the instructional model where students attend class in person or virtually at the same time.
 It incorporates synchronous and asynchronous learning activities.

 Synchronous learning means that the students are in class while learning (either physically or virtually), while asynchronous learning activities are those that take place when the student isn’t in a classroom.
 Asynchronous learning materials are available for students any time they want to use them; teachers generally post them to a virtual learning platform for ease of access.